Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 Can you use ultimatums in personal relationships?

 Outside of business, you have to be even more careful when issuing an ultimatum.
-It's very easy sound like you're imposing rules or issuing a threat, neither of which are acceptable in most loving relationships.
+It's very easy to sound like you're imposing rules or issuing a threat, neither of which are acceptable in most loving relationships.

 The first is about what you will and won’t accept: a boundary.
 The second is about the other person’s behaviour: a rule.
 We don’t get to set rules for other people.